carl-bialik/tennis_Research_Notes/README.md

 36. Quantifying volatility in rankings -- particular levels (mid-100) where rankings are particularly meaningless/volatile?

-37. Challenges [from carl email]
+37. Challenges
 - Are players more likely to win the point after a successful challenge than they are for all other points in match with same serving situation?
 - How about after unsuccessful. i.e. any carryover psychologically.
-I ask because I know of researchers looking at carryover effects from points in which a player wins with lucky net cords.
 - If we have names of umps for each match, or court, maybe check if number of successful challenges is tied to particular umps (bad eyes, or hesitant to overrule) or courts (maybe some harder to see or call).

 38. Certain players less successful after first matchup with a given player?